conneroisu/cpre281-finalproj/README.md

 # Comparing Verilog vs VHDL

+The following section will compare the experience of developing a single-cycle processor in Verilog vs VHDL.

 ## Interesting notes about verilog

 The loose typing of Verilog can lead to some useful modules that can be defined in small amounts of code.